LedgerHQ/exchange-sdk/README.md

 Used to test multiple flows and utilities of the exchangeSDK.
 Can be run indepedently via the Wallet API Simulator or as a more true to life live app that can be loaded via the Ledger Wallet.

 More details can be found within the apps [README](./examples/live-app)

+### Swap & Sell

+Whilst the live app is WIP these legacy apps remain to help test the swap and sell flows.
+They are no longer being maintained.

+`useEffect` is used when the LiveApp is launch.
+It catches the deeplink query params provided to populate the form inputs.
+Then it instanciate an ExchangeSDK with a default `providerId`.

+`onSwap` gets all form inputs info to send them to the ExchangeSDK.
+For testing purpose, a default `quoteId` is provided, but in Production this query param is mandatory.

 ### Custom Backend